helicalinsight/helicalinsight/server/adhoc/docs/custom-filters-having.md

 - Put the SQL formula in nested `column.column`.
 - Use `filters` for non-aggregate formulas; `having` + `function` for aggregates.
 - Keep `databaseFunction` on the same item that should receive that SQL.
+- Rely on the formula alone for table discovery.
+Do not add a dummy `{name, id}` column just so FROM/JOIN works.

 **Do not**